Magical Meow Meow Taruto: Humans

-Geppei Okaki thinks he is better than everyone else, and acts like he is the boss of the town.
+Geppei is a man who thinks he is better than everyone else, acting like he is the boss of the town.
 However, his ex-rival, Kinako, set him straight.
-When they first met, they were enemies, but soon put their differences aside and became close friends, and often go on adventures together.
-Gallette, one of the few cat boys in the series, is his pet and goes everywhere with him.
-He has a pet cat named Gelette, who Taruto usually talks to for questions.
+When the duo first met, they were enemies, but soon put their differences aside and became close friends, and often go on adventures together.
+One of the few cat boys in the series, Gallette, is his pet and goes everywhere with him.